Why Am I So Insecure? 20 Ways to Feel Secure From Within

 10. Failure is a part of life

 Whether it’s a relationship or other aspects of life, not everything will succeed.
-No one can hold themselves to standards that are not achievable.
-There will only be letdowns that most will view as failures and insecure individuals find failure unacceptable.
+No one can hold themselves to unachievable standards.
+There will only be letdowns that most will view as failures, and insecure individuals can find failure unacceptable.

-The notion of keeping others in mind in the various components of life can prove to be noble or even practical unless you’re someone experiencing insecurity.
-It then becomes something that drives every aspect of your life and is something you need to overcome.
+The notion of considering others in the various components of life can prove to be noble or even practical unless you’re experiencing insecurity.
+Insecurity then becomes something that drives every aspect of your life and is something you need to overcome.

-But learning how to deal with insecurities, particularly how to stop being insecure in your relationship, can prove challenging.
-Check out a few ways to try.
+However, learning how to deal with insecurities, particularly how to stop being insecure in your relationship, can prove challenging.
+So, how do you overcome insecurity?
+Check out these 21 tips:

 1. Try to provide for others what you’re looking for from them

-In a relationship, you want continuous reassurances that a partner will not leave, to feel loved and approved of.
+In a relationship, you may want continuous reassurance that a partner will not leave to feel loved and approved of.
 Perhaps if you offer those things to a mate, you would find those things given freely without having to seek reassurances.

 2. Express to yourself that you are insecure